nazarsosyak/adav-group/example.md

       <h3 class="text-accent">
         Patient zero has been identified as entity <strong>GS</strong>.
       </h3>

       <p>
-        Now that the problematic stock has been identified, we might want to understand how the outbreak unfolded.
+        Now that a patient zero has been identified, we might want to understand how the outbreak unfolded.
         It is interesting to understand the
         relative roles played by all assets during the crisis.
       </p>